This depends on many variables. How many pixels is the photo? Was it emailed to you?

 Image Size is the size of your original digital photo file, measured in pixels and DPI (Dots Per Inch, sometimes referred to as PPI, Pixels Per Inch).

-Mobile cameras have made huge strides in digital imaging quality. iPhone 5 and newer offers 8 mega pixels on the front facing lens.
+Mobile cameras have made huge strides in digital imaging quality. iPhone offers 12 mega pixels on the front facing lens.
 Android based devices vary with even higher output.
 Instagram, Facebook, and other mobile social applications compress images for fast loading which restricts printing to small sizes.
-For best results, avoid using these platforms for editing and design when intending to print.
+For best results, avoid using Instagram and Facebook for editing or storage when intending to print.